vertica/spark-connector/README.md

 Only save operations are supported.
 Fields data type can be of primitives or supported complex types.

 ### Map
 Only save operations are supported.
-However, Vertica's map type is only available for external tables and cannot be queried.
+However, Vertica's map can only contain primitives, is only available for external tables and cannot be queried.
 It is recommended that you use ARRAY[ROW] format instead.
 More details [here](https://www.vertica.com/docs/11.0.x/HTML/Content/Authoring/SQLReferenceManual/DataTypes/MAP.htm).

 ### Backwards Compatibility